-- (2) The Planning Commission has determined that the application satisfies all applicable Township ordinance requirements necessary for Permit approval or renewal. - (3) Written assurance has been provided in the form of a reclamation plan and financial guarantee that the site will be reclaimed to a condition which is safe and harmonious with surrounding land uses. - (4) Required fees, surety bonds, and evidence of insurance have been submitted, along with any required escrow deposit. - (5) Copies of all federal, state, and local permits which relate to an activity on the property which were issued and in effect at the time the application was submitted to the Township. - (6) The Planning Commission has determined that the application satisfies all applicable requirements of Section 10 of this Ordinance. - (7) There will be no net loss of wetlands on-site or, where determined necessary, proposed wetland mitigation measures are acceptable and consistent with state laws and Township ordinance requirements. - (8) The operation will not materially impair the environment; pollute or degrade the air, water or other natural resources. - B. The burden of meeting each standard is on the Applicant/Owner/Operator.
-The Applicant/Owner/Operator's failure to provide the information, data or documentation necessary to meet a standard is a basis for denial of the application.
-However, in the event that an application contains technical deficiencies or lacks information, data or documentation necessary to meet a standard, the Applicant/Owner/Operator will be informed of the specific deficiencies and given a reasonable opportunity to correct such deficiencies before a denial is issued. - 6.9 Decision.
+- (2) The Planning Commission has determined that the application satisfies all applicable Township ordinance requirements necessary for Permit approval or renewal. - (3) The Applicant/Owner/Operator has demonstrated the legal, financial, technical, and other resources necessary to comply with this Ordinance. - (4) Written assurance has been provided in the form of a reclamation plan and financial guarantee that the site will be reclaimed to a condition which is safe and harmonious with surrounding land uses and consistent with the Master Plan. - (5) Required fees, surety bonds, and evidence of insurance have been submitted, along with any required escrow deposit. - (6) Copies of all federal, state, and local permits which relate to an activity on the property which were issued and in effect at the time the application was submitted to the Township. - (7) The extraction operation will not adversely affect groundwater (e.g., water table, water quality or supply to surrounding wells) or surface water resources. - (8) There will be no net loss of wetlands on-site or, where determined necessary, proposed wetland mitigation measures are acceptable and consistent with state laws and Township ordinance requirements. - (9) The operation will not impair the environment; pollute or degrade the air, water or other natural resources. - (10) The operation will not interfere with the quiet enjoyment of persons in the vicinity of the operation or adversely impact on other identifiable health, safety, and welfare interests in the Township. - B. The burden of meeting each standard is on the Applicant/Owner/Operator.
+The Applicant/Owner/Operator's failure to provide the information, data or documentation necessary to meet a standard is a basis for denial of the application. - 6.9 Decision.
 The decision rendered on the application shall be in writing, shall be supported by competent, material, and substantial evidence on the record of compliance with all applicable requirements of this Ordinance. - 6.10 Reapplication.
 If an application is denied, a reapplication for that site shall not be filed for 365 calendar days from the date the decision was rendered, unless there is a material change in circumstances that was not present when the application was considered. - 6.11 Conditions of Approval.
 In granting approval of an Extraction Permit the Planning Commission may impose such reasonable conditions as it deems necessary to ensure the standards are met and maintained.
 The following conditions shall be printed on the Extraction Permit, in addition to any others imposed by the Planning Commission: - A. The authorization herein granted only authorizes those uses and activities specifically set forth in the Permit, is subject to the Township's right to inspect the site, and is contingent upon the Applicant/Owner/Operator(s) strict adherence to the terms and provisions of the Permit, this Ordinance, and other applicable regulations. - B. Within 365 calendar days following cessation of the extraction operation by abandonment or otherwise, the site shall be fully reclaimed in strict accordance with the approved reclamation plan, unless an alternative timeline for completion of reclamation activities was approved by the Planning Commission as part of an Extraction Permit approval or renewal.